zecure/shadowd_rules/README.md

 ## Directory structure

+The application names are written in lower case.
+Space and other special characters are replaced by underscores.

     appname/version

 ## File structure

+The rules are in the following files:

     Blacklist: appname-version_b.txt
     Whitelist: appname-version_w.txt

-The application names are written in lower case.
-Space and other special characters are replaced by underscores.
+Sensitive user input that should be ignored is in this file:

+    Ignore: appname-version_i.txt

+Please note that in some cases you will have to replace *...* in the ignore caller with the actual (json-encoded) path of that caller.

 ## Scope